 One of the most important factors in determining the quality and characteristics of the resulting ham is the breed of the pig, especially in determining the way the fat is distributed in the ham.

 Ibérico pigs yield hams that are streaked with glossy marbling fat.
 One of the distinctive genetic traits of this breed is its ability to store fat in muscle tissue, the key to the unmistakable flavor and texture of Ibérico hams.
 The hams from these pigs are known as Jamón Ibérico.

 The Ibérico hams are characteristically long and slender.
 The hoof is dark, and the color of the flesh ranges from rosy to a deep purplish crimson.
 The texture of the ham is remarkably soft.
 Due to high percentage of healthy mono unsaturated fat within the meat, slices of Ibérico Bellota glisten when served at room temperature.
 The melting point of the fat is about 70 degrees Fahrenheit.

 Ibérico ham is also popularly known as ‘Pata Negra’ (black hoof) because the skin and hoof of an Ibérico hog tend to be black.
 This can be a confusing term because there are varieties of Ibérico pigs that are not black.
 Conversely, there are also pigs that are not of the Ibérico blood line with black or very dark hides.

 White pigs yield Jamón Serrano (or Serrano ham) that is generally leaner than those produced by their distant Ibérico cousins.
 They carry their fat on the outside of the ham rather than heavily marbled within the muscles.
 Serrano hams tend to be uniform in size, with reddish meat and white or slightly yellowish fat.
-The meat of Serrano hams is slightly salty and has a mild aroma.
+The meat of Serrano hams is more salty than Ibérico hams and has a mild aroma.